Best Law Firms for Your Career

-You will have to decide at some point—either before you begin your job search or when you are assessing job offers—whether you want to work for a large law firm or a smaller one.
-While Vault classifies firms with over 200 lawyers as large and those with that number or fewer as small to midsize, Georgetown University Law School has a different definition.
+You will have to decide—either before beginning your job search or when assessing job offers—whether to work for a large law firm or a small one.
+While Vault classifies firms with over 200 lawyers as large and those with 200 or fewer as small to midsize, Georgetown University Law School has a different definition.

 It says a large firm has more than 100 lawyers and more than one office location.
-The terms small and medium/midsize, according to the school, are relative, depending on the market or region within the U.S. For example, the size of a small or medium firm in New York City or Washington, D.C. is different than that in Denver or Cleveland.
+The terms small and medium-midsize, according to the school, are relative, depending on its market or region within the United States.
+For example, the size of a small or medium firm in New York City or Washington, D.C. is different than one in Denver or Cleveland.

 Georgetown Law goes on to explain that a smaller firm typically employs 20 or fewer lawyers.
 Some have diverse practice areas, but others, called boutique firms, specialize in one area.
-Large firms usually serve corporations as opposed to individual clients and have a range of practice areas.
-While they pay their associates more, they also require longer hours.
+Large firms usually serve corporations as opposed to individuals and have a wide range of practice areas.
+While they pay their associates more, large firms also require working more hours each day.

 Your decision goes beyond choosing between a large or midsize firm.
 Firms can be broken down into smaller categories, according to BCG Attorney Search, a legal recruiter.
 In an article titled "Which Type of Law Firm Is Best for Your Career," author Harrison Barnes advises attorneys who are searching for jobs to decide if they want to work in main offices of large firms, branch offices of large firms, mid-sized firms, boutique firms, or newer fast-growing firms.

-There is also the question of geography.
-Where do you want to work?
+You will also need to consider where you wish to work.
 Job seekers who are willing to relocate have more options than those who want to limit themselves to a particular region.
-Many lawyers also choose to specialize in a specific practice area such as antitrust law, elderlaw, copyright law, and biotechnology law, to name just a few.
+Many lawyers also choose to specialize in a specific practice area such as antitrust law, elder law, copyright law, and biotechnology law.
 If you have a preference for location or practice area, you can search by these criteria on U.S. News and World Report's "Best Law Firms."